Legal Studies (LES)

 LES 472.
 Research Methods for Legal Studies.
 3 Hours.

 Introduces students to social science research process as applied in law.
 Includes an examination of research methods and techniques used in the empirical study of law, such as survey, ethnography, content analysis, comparative and historical methods, among others.
 Students are exposed to works by legal scholars utilizing the law and society approach.
-Course Information: Prerequisite C or better in LES 401.
+Course Information: Prerequisites: C or better in LES 401.
 Not for Freshman or Sophomores.

 LES 474.
 Law of Evidence.
 3,4 Hours.